AdaptRetail/animation-framework/README.md

 <a name="not-instant"></a>
 #### The Timeline is not instant as TimelineMax
 One change we made to the Timeline is that it does not execute at once all the properties are added to it.
-This is to make it posible to wait for resources to load and alter the timeline length without the TimelineMax skipping it.
+This is to make it possible to wait for resources to load and alter the timeline length without the TimelineMax skipping it.

 Each parent timeline will wait for every child to notify when it is done.
 Then it